 UNI signaling using LDP defined in this section utilizes a number of new TLV-encoded objects.
 Many of these objects have been defined as part of the GMPLS CR-LDP signaling specification [GMPLS CR-LDP] and some new objects have been defined specifically for UNI signaling.
 All these objects must have unique type values assigned.
 Furthermore, status codes defined in this section must have unique values assigned.
 These assignments are performed by the Internet Assigned Numbers Authority (IANA) based on policies that can be found in [RFC2434].
 For the new GMPLS CR-LDP objects, the class numbers and class types have been selected by the protocol designers but not officially assigned by the IANA.
-For other objects defined in this section, the type values have been indicated.
+For other objects defined in this section, the type values have been suggested.
 These values have not yet been assigned by the IANA.
 These are all highlighted and marked To be Assigned (TBA).
-Until these code points are assigned, interoperable implementations must use commonly agreed upon temporary code points.
+Until these code points are assigned, implementations that use these values must be prepared to comply with any changes in values finally assigned.